Different ways to get poisoned by food in poor condition

 In the first phase, it affects the digestive tract with the onset of dizziness, vomiting, diarrhea or stomach pain.
 Subsequently, it attacks the nervous system with numbness of the muscles of the hands or feet, difficulty walking, slurred speech, decreased heart rate and, in severe cases, cardiac arrest.

 This poisoning can last several months and gets worse as the patient eats more contaminated fish or shellfish or drinks alcohol.

 Basically, they are caused by fungi, which are responsible for many deaths, although the plant toxicity affects not only these plant species because there are many plants that can cause food poisoning.
 (See section of toxic plants)

 POISONINGS OR INFECTIONS CAUSED BY PARASITES

-A disease caused by infection of a small worm that lives in the genus Trichinella as a cyst in the muscle of certain animals.
-(Man is usually infected by eating infected pork)
+A disease caused by infection of a small worm of the genus Trichinella that lives in as a cyst in the muscle of certain animals.

 More information on poisonings and their natural treatment in the listing above.